Porsche Taycan review – the best EV of the bunch

 The Taycan steers better, accelerates harder and is built better than the competition, but its weight ultimately undoes its claim as a sports car

-This is it then, Porsche’s first all-electric car and the first all-electric performance car from an established manufacturer that can go bumper-to-bumper with Tesla’s Model S. We’ve had some time now to digest the Taycan on road, and with a range now up to full strength from a basic single-engined £70k base model all the way up to the £140k Turbo S, it’s now time for the Taycan to start notching up some sales wins, not just online drag races.
+This is Porsche’s first all-electric car, a high performance four door that can go bumper-to-bumper with Tesla’s Model S. We’ve had some time now to digest the Taycan on-road, and with a full strength range on offer, from a basic single-engined £79,200 base model all the way up to the £148,300 Turbo S, it’s now time for the Taycan to start notching up some sales wins, not just online drag races.

-For now, it’s the Taycan’s job to appeal to buyers, and on the basis of initial sales it seems to be working.
+As one of the best-selling Porsche's of recent times, the Taycan appears to have resonated with premium electric car buyers.
 But for the enthusiast type, is it worth taking a punt on an EV now, or is it still too early in the game?

 Porsche Taycan: in detail